tammynpm/my-ctf-challenges/yara-verificator/public-writeup.md

 The flag is `MINUTEMAN{w3_ju57_l0v3_y37_4n07h3r_r1d1cul0u5_rul3_0300393325}`

 Okok I admit this is more a blue team CTF challenge.
-But as a digital forensist, you need to be detective and collecting pieces of information.
-As long as you can give all the conditions in the rule, it should return the correct set of unusual executable files.
+But I hope you learned something from it:)

 ## Unintended Solve

 One team has the solve for this by